Installation Instructions

 Get Java

-The EdSim51 Simulator was developed in Java (from Sun Microsystems, Inc - http://java.sun.com).
+The EdSim51 Simulator was written in Java (http://www.java.com).
 To run the EdSim51 Simulator you must first install the J2RE (Java 2 Runtime Environment).
 Of course your computer may already have the J2RE installed.
 To find out if you have the J2RE, or to install it if you don't, click on the following button:

 There are three steps to ensuring your computer has the latest Java installed: